eclipse-archived/ceylon-lang.org/documentation/1.0/introduction.md

     };
 <!-- cat: } -->

-It's even possible to pass a member method or attribute reference to a higher order function:
+It's even possible to pass a member method or attribute reference to a higher-order function:

 <!-- try: -->
     String[] names = { "Gavin", "Stef", "Tom", "Tako" };
     String[] uppercaseNames = names.map(String.uppercased);

+Unlike other statically-typed languages with higher-order functions, Ceylon has a single function type, the interface `Callable`.
+There's no need to adapt a function to a singe-method interface type, nor is there a profusion of function types `F`, `F1`, `F2`, etc, with some arbitrary limit of 24 parameters or whatever.
+Nor are Ceylon's function types defined primitively.
+Instead, `Callable` accepts a tuple type argument that captures the parameter types of the function.
+Of course, there's also a single interface `Tuple` that abstracts over all tuple types!
+This means that it's possible to write higher-order functions that abstract over functions with parameter lists of differing lengths.

 ## Comprehensions